Find out now!

 ------------------------------------------

-Also, we welcome your comments -- please tell us about your situation.
+Also, we welcome your comments -- please tell us about your unemployment situation.
 Tell your story.
 How did you get laid-off?
 Have you found a new job yet?
-Do you have any tips to share?
+Do you have any unemployment tips to share?

 ------------------------------------------